philanderson888/vue/README.md

     - [GridSome - Vue and CSS Grid out of the box](#gridsome---vue-and-css-grid-out-of-the-box)
     - [pnpm](#pnpm)

+## Update 25 October 2019

+Plan is to have all Standalone Projects in separate folder.

+Also to have one main 'Vue' app which can be deployed online.

+Thirdly we can have a PUBLIC folder in which to place all of the static HTML files and to reference them directly.

+To do : Build the vue-cli-3 app and have it running online with netlify; then build on this!

 ## Resources

 ### The Vue Handbook by Flavio Copes